zerok/zerokspot.com/content/weblog/2019/kubecon-cloudnativecon-europe-2019.md

 - url: https://twitter.com/zerok/status/1133044346796826625
 ---

 Thanks to [Netconomy](https://www.netconomy.net) I had the chance to attend this year's [KubeCon/CloudNativeCon Europe in Barcelona](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-europe-2019/) last week.
-This was also my first visit to the city so there were lots of new and exciting experience to be had, and neither the city or the conference disappointed!
+This was also my first visit to the city so there were lots of new and exciting experience to be had, and neither the city nor the conference disappointed!

 {{<figure src="/media/2019/kubecon-eu-booths.jpg" caption="Sponsor showcase while everybody else was at a talk">}}